-Command Purpose ip ospf authentication Configures the authentication method for OSPF interface to send and receive packets. ip ospf cost cost Configures the metric of OSPF interface to forward packets. ip ospf retransmit-interval seconds The seconds taken to retransmit LSA between the neighbors belonging to the same OSPF interface. ip ospf transmit-delay seconds Configures the estimated time to transmit LSA on an OSPF interface (second as the unit). ip ospf priority number Configures the priority of router to become the DR router ip ospf hello-interval seconds Configures the time interval to send hello packet on OSPF interface. ip ospf dead-interval seconds If the router does not receive "hello" packet from the neighbor within the time interval defined, it considers the neighbor router to be turned off. ip ospf password key It is an authentication password of the adjacent router in an address, which uses simple password authentication of OSPF. ip ospf message-digest-key keyid md5 key Demand OSPF to use MD5 authentication. ip ospf passive Not send "hello" message on the interface. ip ospf mtu-ignore Do not check the mtu value in the packet on the port.
+Command Purpose ip ospf cost cost Configure the metric of OSPF interface to forward packets. ip ospf retransmit-interval seconds The seconds taken to retransmit LSA between the neighbors belonging to the same OSPF interface. ip ospf transmit-delay seconds Configure the estimated time to transmit LSA on an OSPF interface (second as the unit). ip ospf priority number Configure the priority of router to become the DR router ip ospf hello-interval seconds Configure the time interval to send hello packet on OSPF interface. ip ospf dead-interval seconds If the router does not receive "hello" packet from the neighbor within the time interval defined, it considers the neighbor router to be turned off. ip ospf authentication-key key It is an authentication password of the adjacent router in an address, which uses simple password authentication of OSPF. ip ospf message-digest-key keyid md5 key Demand OSPF to use MD5 authentication. ip ospf passive Do not send "hello" message on the interface.